Who's Been Sleeping in My Bed?: Cast

+Production

+Carol Burnett makes her film debut.

 Reception

-Carol Burnett said of her role in the film: " I should have been given the award for “Worst Performance Ever Given in Movies by an Actress.”
+Carol Burnett said of her role in the film: "I should have been given the award for “Worst Performance Ever Given in Movies by an Actress.”
 I was confused, bored and I missed the [live] audience.
 Nothing was spontaneous."
+William Asher, Elizabeth Montgomery's husband at the time, quipped "They showed the movie on an airplane and there were seventeen walkouts."

+A strongly positive review appeared in The Shreveport Journal, where Frank Grosjean considered this film one of the year's finest comedies and singled out Burnett for extra praise.